Paternal brain

+Paternal behavior in humans takes many forms, including feeding, carrying, and playing with one's child.

-Paternal neural effects
+Paternal brain networks

 The same neural systems that motivate maternal behavior also are responsible for paternal behaviors.
 There is evidence for this in rodents; the same neurons in a small region of the hypothalamus responsible for maternal behavior is also responsible for paternal behavior.
 Specifically, galanin neurons in the medial preoptic area of the hypothalamus are responsible for parental motivation.
 The medial preoptic area activates the mesolimbic dopamine system, typically a reward pathway but is also responsible for motivation to approach offspring.
 Parental empathy is thought to rely on the thalamocingulate pathway.
 These brains areas and others are activated and made sensitive to infants with changing hormonal levels and increased sensitivity to hormones by up-regulating hormonal receptors.

+The embodied simulation network (anterior insula; premotor areas; inferior parietal lobule) are significantly activated in the paternal brain while watching or hearing their own infants compared to unknown infants.

 In humans, in addition to the subcortical areas there is recruitment of higher order neural systems to respond to infant cues such as the neocortex and the prefrontal cortex.

 fMRI studies have looked at brain activation in response to cues such as a baby's cry and show that this exposure activates the prefrontal cortex and the amygdala in both fathers and mothers, but not in non-parents.

+Fathers show activation of the emotional regulation network, just like mothers, as seen in activation of the anterior insula, inferior frontal gyrus, hippocampus, and medial prefrontal cortex.
+This network is associated with caregiving sensitivity, and may become more robust through direct involvement in caregiving.

+Fathers show activation in mentalization-related brain areas in response to their infant.
+These regions are important for processing others' emotional cues and mental states, allowing fathers to understand and process the emotional state of their infant.

+Paternal neural changes

 Changes in neurogenesis in the prefrontal cortex of the paternal brain have been linked in some species to recognition of kin.
 In father rats, just as in the mother rats, a decrease in neurogenesis in the hippocampus occurs postpartum.
 Just like in mothers, fathers also have increased levels of glucocorticoids which are thought to suppress the production of new cells in the brain.

 Marmoset fathers have enhanced dendritic spine density in the prefrontal cortex.
 This increase correlates with increase in vasopressin receptors in this area of the paternal brain.
 With age, this effect is reversed, and is therefore believed to be driven by father-infant interactions.

+Human males show changes in gray matter and cortical thickness after becoming fathers.
+After becoming fathers, males show decreases in gray matter volume in the orbitofrontal cortex, posterior cingulate cortex and insula, and show increases in gray matter volume in the hypothalamus, amygdala and striatum and lateral prefrontal cortex, regions that are important for parental motivation.